- Reference >

 Consider the following example:

-This query will select all documents in the inventory
+This query will select all documents in the inventory collection

 Null Values¶

-The following examples uses a collection named records
+The following examples uses a collection named records with the

 following documents:

-$exists: true
+$exists: true¶

-The following query specifies the query predicate a: { $exists: true }
+The following query specifies the query predicate a: { $exists: true }:

-The results consist of those documents that contain the field a
+The results consist of those documents that contain the field a,

-including the document whose field a
+including the document whose field a contains a null value:

-$exists: false
+$exists: false¶

-The following query specifies the query predicate b: { $exists: false }
+The following query specifies the query predicate b: { $exists: false }:

 The results consist of those documents that do not contain the field